 Buyer’s Guide: How to Choose the Best Knives for Hunters

 I know I’m going out on a limb here with this kind of “best of” column.
 Whenever you say “best,” someone’s going to get left out.
 Someone’s going to get their feelings hurt.

 But I’m OK with that.
 Suck it up, buttercup.
 And feel free to tell me why your knife deserves to be on this list.
 There are a ton of great blades in the world, and the GearJunkie staff wants to hear about your favorite.

-Before I get into the specifics, a word about my selections: I don’t like huge knives for hunting, as I feel they are more dangerous to the user when it’s dark, rainy, slippery, or God knows what else.
+You may have gleaned this from the above selections, but to be completely clear: I don’t like huge knives for hunting, as I feel they are more dangerous to the user when it’s dark, rainy, slippery, or God knows what else.
 They’re also heavier.

 And I don’t like gut-hooks, as I feel a well-handled knife does the job of opening the body cavity just fine.
 If that’s your bag, all right.
 It’s just not mine.

 Finally, I prefer fixed-blade knives in general for hunting.
 That’s because, if they need to shift into survival or bushcraft mode, you have a tool you can baton through firewood with less risk.
 That said, folding knives can serve you well and I do include some here.

 We included retail prices with our selections, but many of the knives above can be had for big discounts during sales.
 When investing, keep in mind that a good hunting knife can last for a literal lifetime, so it’s not a place to scrimp.
 Buy one you’ll love, and you’ll love it forever.
 Buy one you hate, and well, you’ll be stuck hating it forever, or buying another soon.
 Happy hunting!